-1 Select option 1 from HLL Exit Definition - Function Selection panel (CMNHLLMM) and press enter.
-The HLL Exit Definition menu (CMNHLLMN) is displayed.
+1 You can select option 1 (except on a P-Site) from HLL Exit Definition - Function Selection panel (CMNHLLMM) and press enter.
+The HLL Exit Definition menu for all definitions (CMNHLLMN) is displayed, see below.

 Use this table display panel to update definitions for each High Level Language exit.
-Note that, once changes have been saved, you must reload the active exits table to have them take effect (see the HLL Getting Started Guide for the details).
+Note that, once changes have been saved, you must reload the active exits table to have them take effect (see the HLL Functional Exits Getting Started Guide for the details and/or use option Z to reach panel CMNHLLMC to reload, attach or detach).

-CMNHLLMN Command ===> HLL Ex it Definition Row 1 to 12 of 114 Scroll ===> CSR
+CMNHLLMN Command ===> HLL Ex it Definition Row 1 to 12 of 209 Scroll ===> CSR

-HLL procedure name · · ·

-Internal External Name Name + Active 1=LE 2=REXX Description + Debug Userids +
+Internal External Name Name + Active 1=LE 2=REXX

-BULD01LL Debug: NO NO 2 2
+APRV00XM APRV00XM Debug: YES NO 2 2 pre service call for approve

+APRV01XM NO 2 post service call for approve

-BULD01LM Debug: NO NO 2 2
+Debug: NO 2

+APRV0101 NO 2 list of packages to be approved

-BULD01L0 Debug: NO NO 2 2
+Debug: NO 2

+APRV0102 NO 2 approve/reject option menu

-BULD01LR Debug: NO NO 2 2
+Debug: NO 2

+APRV0103 APPV0103 YES 2 approver entity list

-BULD01LS Debug: NO NO 2 2
+Debug: NO 2

-BULD01LT Debug: NO NO 2 2
+APRV0004 NO NO 2 2 pre checkoff comments

+APRV0104 NO 2 post checkoff comments

-BULD00L0 Debug: NO NO 2 2
+Debug: NO 2

+APRV0105 NO 2 reject reasons entity selection

-BULD01L0 Debug: NO NO 2 2
+Debug: NO 2

+APRV0006 NO 2 pre reject reasons text

-BULD00L1 Debug: NO NO 2 2
+Debug: NO 2

+APRV0106 NO 2 post reject reasons text

-BULD01L1 Debug: NO NO 2 2
+Debug: NO 2

-BULD01RC Debug: NO NO 2 2
+AUDT00AR NO NO 2 2 pre autoresolve job submission

-BULD01RL NO 2
+AUDT01JB NO 2 post all audit job processing

-The following table describes the fields on the HLL Exit Definition - Function Selection panel.
+The following table describes the fields on the HLL Exit Definition panel CMNHLLMN.

+Field Description

-Field Description Use this table display panel to update definitions for each High Level Language exit.
+Use this table display panel to update definitions for each High Level Language exit.
 Note that, once changes have been saved, you must reload the active exits table to have them take effect (see the product documentation for details).

-There are two lines per exit definition.
+those users listed u make as many char written to the pack longer fields (such There are two lines per exit definition.
 The second line (denoted 'Debug:') applies only to those users listed under 'Debug Userids'.
 The first line applies to all other users.
 You can make as many changes as you wish while moving through the table.
 Changed entries are written to the package master when you use the end(pf3) command.
 You may expand the longer fields (such as Description) by placing the cursor on the field and issuing the zexpand command(pf4).

 Primary Command Cancel cancel changes, exit.

-Field Description Locate on internal exit name Refresh cancel changes, re-display the table SETOFF make all displayed entries inactive.
+Locate on internal exit name

+Refresh cancel changes, re-display the table

+Field Description SETOFF make all displayed entries inactive.
 HLL procedure name f the procedure member used by ChangeMan ZMF to start processing task.
 Internal name The exit poi nt names known to this ChangeMan ZMF instance.
 External name The name of the program or REXX exec which will be executed when this exit point is invoked.
 You may specify different (or the same) names for the 'debug' exit and the standard exit.
 Active The status of the exit point.
 Select Yes to show active.
 If the exit is not active no attempt to take it will be made by any client.
 LE/REXX We need to know whether you are executing (1) a Language Environment supported program (e.g. COBOL, PL/1 etc.) or (2) a REXX exec.
 Description 256 bytes of free-form text which you can use to document what you are using this exit for.
 Debug Userids Up to 10, comma separated, userids who will take the 'debug' version of this exit instead of the standard version.